InspiredReality/Battle-Balloons/README.md

 2) *Assign Colors*: **Single click** to cycle between ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+)Red/Large, ![#1589F0](https://via.placeholder.com/15/1589F0/000000?text=+)Blue/Medium, ![#c5f015](https://via.placeholder.com/15/c5f015/000000?text=+)Green/Small
   </br> a) For even fair play, make sure each player has the same number of each color
   </br> b) To give one player an advantage, allow them to have more larger balloons
-3) *Select King/Queen or Bomb Balloon*: Each player **long presses** one or more of their Balloons/Blinks to set it as their King Balloon
+3) *Select Crown and/or Bomb Balloon(s)*: Each player **long presses** one or more of their Balloons/Blinks to set it as their Crown Balloon
   </br> a) Hide your selection from your opponent ;^) - this step is the strategic trickery
-  </br> b) King Balloon shows as yellow until PLAY phase
+  </br> b) Crown Balloon shows as yellow until PLAY phase begins
+  </br> c) Bust Balloon shows as purple until PLAY phase begins
 4) *Begin PLAY*: **3x click** one balloon/Blink on each player's cluster to move to PLAY phase

 ### PLAY Phase - 3x click